donfanning/n7/README.md

 <pre>
 $ n7 -h
-Usage: n7 [options] [cmd1 cmd2 ...]
+Usage: n7 [options] [arg1 arg2 ...]

-Each command, if provided, will be run as a N7 task with default task options.
+Each argument, if provided, will be wrapped and run in a N7 *remote* task.
+However, If the -s option is provided then each argument will be passed to the N7 script as command line arguments.

 Options:
   -h          Show this help.